asuryoprabowo/asuryoprabowo.github.io/_pages/research.md

 Work in progress
 ---
-Climate finance instruments for developing countries (with Komla Dzigbede; Invited for presentation at the [ABFM](https://abfm.org/annual-conference-2024/) and [ISA](https://www.isanet.org/Conferences/Virtual-2024) conferences)
+Climate finance instruments for developing countries (with Komla Dzigbede | Invited for presentation at the [ABFM](https://abfm.org/annual-conference-2024/) and [ISA](https://www.isanet.org/Conferences/Virtual-2024) conferences)